singaround/songbook/songs/Barretts-Privateers.md

 On the King's birthday we put to sea\
 _How I wish I was in Sherbrooke now_\
-We were 91 days to Montego Bay\
+We were ninety-one days to Montego Bay\
 Pumping like madmen all the way

-On the 96th day we sailed again\
+On the ninety-sixth day we sailed again\
 _How I wish I was in Sherbrooke now_\
 When a bloody great Yankee hove in sight\
 With our cracked four pounders we made to fight